Capsar/DL-GenISP/README.md

                 # Pull the images trough the GenISP model and ObjectDetector.
                 gen_isp_outputs = gen_isp(batch_inputs)

                 # The Object Detector we used outputs the losses in training mode.
+These are classification + regression loss.
                 object_detector_losses = object_detector(gen_isp_outputs, batch_targets)

                 # Only a training step is performed on the GenISP model.